Redeemers: Religious dimension

-People in the movement chose the term "Redemption" from Christian theology.
+People in the movement chose the term Redemption from Christian theology.
 Historian Daniel W. Stowell concludes that White Southerners appropriated the term to describe the political transformation they desired, that is, the end of Reconstruction.
 This term helped unify numerous White voters, and encompassed efforts to purge southern society of its sins and to remove Republican political leaders.

-It also represented the birth of a new Southern society, rather than a return to its antebellum predecessor.
+It also represented the birth of a new Southern society, rather than a return to its prewar predecessor.
 Historian Gaines M. Foster explains how the South became known as the "Bible Belt" by connecting this characterization with changing attitudes caused by slavery's demise.
 Freed from preoccupation with federal intervention over slavery, and even citing it as precedent, White Southerners joined Northerners in the national crusade to legislate morality.
 Viewed by some as a "bulwark of morality", the largely Protestant South took on a Bible Belt identity long before H. L. Mencken coined the term.